ashmckenzie/data_migration/README.md

 # DataMigration

 DataMigration adds the ability to create data migration files (similar to Rails schema migrations) and migrate them.
-The main benefit is they are separate from Rails schema migrations and avoid problems such as cached columns.
+The main benefit is they are separate from Rails schema migrations and can therefore be run at different stages.

+## Use cases

+* Run 'one off' rake tasks
+* Run data inserts/updates, separate from schema migrations

 ## Installation